 What you should be on the look for is upgrades that may be covering up issues.
 If there is a basement and there is fresh drywall on the outer walls it could mean that they are covering up foundation cracks.
 This could be one of the biggest things to look for when viewing a house.

 It’s a good idea to see if there are moisture issues in the home.
 One place we saw our glasses fogged up immediately when walking in.
 That meant there was a ton of moisture in the house and it wasn’t being ventilated.
 We then went through and saw a lot of mold and mildew in places and promptly left.

-Another good place to check for moisture is in the joists.
-When water runs down it leaves a stain and it is very obvious when you look at it.
-Inspect the ceiling for any moisture damage as you enter each room.
+Another good place to check for moisture and signs of water damage is in the joists.
+When water leaks down it leaves a stain and it is very obvious when you look at it.
+Inspect the ceiling for any moisture damage as you enter each room and notice the pipes to see what shape they are in.
 We tend to not look up so it’s a good idea to look around for this type of thing.